KetchuppOfficial/Labs_In_General_Physics/Laba_Helper/README.md

 **Description file** is a text file that describes how your graph should look and what data it should represent.
 Every desctiprion file consists of *labels*, *strings* and *numbers*.
 We will call them all together as *structural units*.

-A structural unit is sequence of characters that has a specific semantic meansing.
+A structural unit is sequence of characters that has a specific semantic meaning.
 Structural units are separated from each other by at least one whitespace character.

 Let's discuss types of structural units in turn.